oguayasa/CrypticityAndVisualSearch-Pt3/README.md

 This code demonstrates an application of linear discriminant analysis ([LDA](http://sebastianraschka.com/Articles/2014_python_lda.html)) for dimensionality reduction on eye-movement behaviors recording during a visual search experiment.
+This data set contains several different eye-movement measures organized by search outcome (Tp, Fp, Tn, Fn).
+This code implements LDA analysis using theusing the ([MASS](https://cran.r-project.org/web/packages/MASS/MASS.pdf)) package to determine the combinations of variables that best separate the different classes (search outcomes & experimental treatments), and if different classes are characterized by different combinations of behaviors.
+This analysis is meant to answer questions like, *"Are distinct search classes described by different patterns of eye movement behaviors?"*, or *"How do subjects differ in their behavior during successful and unsuccessful searches?"*, while also describing the behavior combinations of interest.

-This data set containing several different eye-movement measures organized by search outcome (Tp, Fp, Tn, Fn) from easy and experimental treatment (easy, hard).
-This code uses LDA to determine the combination of variables that best separates the different classes.
-LDA finds a linear combination of the predictors that gives maximum separation between the centers of the data while at the same time minimizing the variation within each group of data.
-Here we conduction LD Analysis on searchbehavior data to determine if different search types and difficulties can be separated into unique classes.
+While PCA is a more commonly used technique for dimensionality reduction, LDA is more appropriate for our current questions.
+This is because LDA finds linear combinations of the predictors (original variables) that gives *maximum separation* between the centers of the data classes while at the same time minimizing the variation within each group of data.
+LDA is able to do this because it is a "supervised" technique, meaning that each entry (data row) of predictors is associated with a class, and LDA takes the class into account when doing dimensionality reduction.

-Outputs the results of LDA anlaysis as a cluster plot with data points colored by search type and difficulty treatment.
+In contrast, PCA is "unsupervised", meaning that it is given no information about the data class to which an entry of predictors belong.
+Instead, blind to data class, it tries to find the linear combinations of predictors that account for the most variation within the entire data set.

+Summary: Conduct two separate LDA on search behavior data to determine if different search types and difficulties can be separated into unique classes.
 Converts individual behaviors to LDA scores.
-Compare scores across classes to see if there are significantly different search behaviors exhibited across search types and difficulty treatments.
+Compare scores across 1.) search outcomes to see if there are significantly different search behaviors depending on search success, and 2.) difficulty treatments.

+Requires: Included R libraries, data files

+Outputs: the results of LDA anlaysis as a cluster plot with data points colored by search type and difficulty treatment.

 Initializing Steps
 ==================